Flo0807/farens.me/priv/resources/articles/2024/09-01-implement-the-web-share-api-in-phoenix-liveview.md

 %{
   slug: "implement-the-web-share-api-in-phoenix-liveview",
   title: "Implement the Web Share API in Phoenix LiveView",
   description: "Learn how to implement the Web Share API in your Phoenix LiveView application.
-This article will show you how to create a custom Phoenix hook to seamlessly share content, improve the user experience, and increase engagement.",
+This article will show you how to create a custom Phoenix LiveView hook to seamlessly share content, improve the user experience, and increase engagement.",
   published: true,
   tags: ["LiveView", "Phoenix", "Web Share API"]
 }
 ---
 Learn how to implement the Web Share API in your Phoenix LiveView application.
-This article will show you how to create a custom Phoenix hook to seamlessly share content, improve the user experience, and increase engagement.
+This article will show you how to create a custom Phoenix LiveView hook to seamlessly share content, improve the user experience, and increase engagement.

 ## Introduction